 - white potatoes

-People with diabetes may wish to limit or balance the following foods:
+People with diabetes may also wish to limit or balance portions of the

-Carbohydrates are an important part of all meals.
-However, people with diabetes will benefit from limiting their carbohydrate intake in a balanced diet or pairing carbs with a healthful protein or fat source.
+Carbohydrates (carbs) are an important part of all meals.
+However, people with diabetes may benefit from limiting their carb intake or pairing carbs with a healthy protein or fat source.

 Saturated and trans fats